danielrbenjamin/pluely/README.md

 ---

-## Why Pluely?
+## Why FRIDAY?

-Pluely redefines what an AI assistant can be.
+FRIDAY redefines what an AI assistant can be.
 Built from the ground up with privacy, performance, and discretion in mind, it delivers enterprise-grade capabilities without compromising your data security or system resources.

 ## Complete Invisibility

-Pluely operates with absolute stealth.
+FRIDAY operates with absolute stealth.
 The application features a translucent overlay window that sits seamlessly above all other applications, making it invisible to everyone except you.

 **Undetectable Everywhere:**

 The overlay window is designed to be invisible in video calls, screen shares, recordings, and screenshots.
-When you share your screen in Zoom, Google Meet, Microsoft Teams, or any other meeting platform, Pluely remains completely hidden from your audience.
+When you share your screen in Zoom, Google Meet, Microsoft Teams, or any other meeting platform, FRIDAY remains completely hidden from your audience.
 The translucent design makes it extremely difficult to capture in screenshots, and it won't appear on projectors or shared screens.

 **Perfect Stealth Design:**